privacysandbox/privacy-sandbox-demos/services/home/docs/demos/publisher-ad-quality-req.md

 ### Goals

 In this demo, we assume a publisher would like to exclude ads with certain product types.
-We’ll demonstrate a publisher page calling an SSP to perform a PAAPI auction, supplying product tags to exclude which have been selected by the user (e.g. “redShoe”).
+We’ll demonstrate a publisher page calling an SSP to perform a Protected Audience auction, supplying product tags to exclude (e.g. “redShoe”).
 The SSP will exclude ads by calling their backend K/V server with the ad urls, and receiving ad metadata as JSON (e.g. `{“product_tags”: [“redShoe”, “shortsShoe”]}`) which will be matched to the product tag to exclude.

 ### Assumptions